InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 Pontiffs have traditionally been celibate, and Zack broke sharply with tradition by taking a wife.
 (See his doc for why he did this.)
 Pontiffs were not expected to have children and were canonically forbidden from appointing heirs to their position.
-Thus, childbearing was far from desirable for Eve.
+Thus, childbearing was far from desirable for Eve, because it would not only take her out of commission, but cause their marriage's tenuous political legitimacy to come under fire again.
 Despite the cultural and dogmatic taboo on the procedure, she had herself sterilized.
 Publicly they said that they were simply not successful at having children, and she was assumed to be naturally barren.

 ## Innate personality
 She is acutely empathetic and circumspect.
 She has spent far more time listening